rulibc/rulibc/CONTRIBUTING.md

 ## Code style

-We have a `rustfmt.toml` in the root directory of relibc.
+We have a `rustfmt.toml` in the root directory of rulibc.
 Please run `./fmt.sh` before sending in any merge requests as it will automatically format your code.

 With regards to general style: